rust-lang/rfcs/text/0000-quick-debug-macro.md

 [alternatives]: #alternatives

 The formatting is informative, but could be formatted in other ways depending on what is valued.
-A more terse format could be used if `stringify!` or line and column numbers is not deemed beneficial, which this RFC argues it should.
+A more terse format could be used if `stringify!` or `file!()` line and column numbers is not deemed beneficial, which this RFC argues it should.

 The impact of not merging the RFC is that the papercut, if considered as such, remains.